datacats/ckanext-geopusher/Readme.md

 Geopusher
 =========
-Capture any KML/Shapefiles uploaded to CKAN and re-upload them as GeoJSON
+Capture any KML/Shapefiles uploaded to CKAN and re-upload them as new GeoJSON resources

 Implemented as a CKAN celery task that listens to resource updates